okp4/team-wiki/docs/dev/dev-home.md

 This wiki serves as a reference documentation for all developers contributing to our open-source projects.

-You will find:
+Here you will find:

 - what every contributor should know;

 - our vision of Open Source;

-- the use of Git in our projects;
+- details about our Git flow;

 - the Naming rules;